P-H-C/phc-string-format/phc-sf-spec.md

 ### Decimal Encoding

-For an integer value x, its decimal encoding consist in the following:
+For an integer value _x_, its decimal encoding consist in the following:

-  - If x < 0, then its decimal encoding is the minus sign `-` followed by the decimal encoding of -x.
+  - If _x_ < 0, then its decimal encoding is the minus sign `-` followed
+    by the decimal encoding of -_x_.
-  - If x = 0, then its decimal encoding is the single character `0`.
+  - If _x_ = 0, then its decimal encoding is the single character `0`.
-  - If x > 0, then its decimal encoding is the smallest sequence of ASCII digits that matches its value (i.e. there is no leading zero).
+  - If _x_ > 0, then its decimal encoding is the smallest sequence of ASCII digits that matches its value (i.e. there is no leading zero).

-Thus, a value is a valid decimal for an integer x if and only if all of the following hold true:
+Thus, a value is a valid decimal for an integer _x_ if and only if all of the following hold true:

-  - The first character is either a `-` sign, or an ASCII digits.
+  - The first character is either a `-` sign, or an ASCII digit.
   - All characters other than the first are ASCII digits.
   - If the first character is `-` sign, then there is at least another character, and the second character is not a `0`.
-  - If the string consists in more than one characters, then the first one cannot be a `0`.
+  - If the string consists in more than one character, then the first one cannot be a `0`.

 The C function `strtol()` and `strtoul()` can decode decimal values if their `base` parameter is set to 10.